gayeon97/Operating-Systems-Lab-1/README.md

 ```

 For example, let's say input text files and LinkerTwoPass.java file are located in different folders, "Lab1" and "src", respectively, and "src" folder is inside of the Lab1 folder.
-If you want to execute the LinkerTwoPass.java file with the contents of input03.txt file (located inside of the Lab1 folder), do the following:
+If you want to execute the LinkerTwoPass.java file with the contents of input03.txt file, do the following:
 ### Compiling
 ```
 javac LinkerTwoPass.java